natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Wyvern%20S4.md

 * Excellent dive performance
 * Surprisingly high climb rate
 * Reasonably capable of Boom & Zoom, which will allow this premium plane to make even more money
+* In addition to carrying 3 x 1,000 lb bombs, you can release them separately from one another
+* It has an airbrake, a rare item at its BR
+* Highly versatile, serving as both an attack aircraft, or fighter capable of opportunistic kills and a bomber with its bomb capability

 '''Cons:'''

 * Exceedingly heavy (7 t unloaded, 9+ t with a payload)
 * Large fuel tanks located in front of the wings
-* Turboprop engine is more fragile than traditional piston-engines planes
+* Turboprop engine is more fragile than traditional piston-engines planes: any engine damage represents a significant impact on performance
 * Very bad roll rate
 * Below average high-altitude engine performance
 * Poor engine response to throttle adjustment